gplately.PlotTopologies

 • **kwargsMatplotlib keyword arguments or pygmt arguments

-plot_grid(ax, grid, extent=(-180, 180, -90, 90), **kwargs)[source]
+plot_grid(ax_or_fig, grid, extent=(-180, 180, -90, 90), shading=None, **kwargs)[source]

-Plot a MaskedArray raster or grid onto a map.
+Plot a grid onto a map.

 Note